-Curtin requires you to be screened for, and vaccinated against, a number of communicable diseases before commencing fieldwork.
+This course and/or some fieldwork host organisations require students to be screened for and vaccinated against Vaccine Preventable Disease’s (VPD’s) before commencing fieldwork.
 This includes but is not limited to:

-As well as offering protection to the community, these requirements support the University’s commitment to take all reasonable steps to protect you from dangerous communicable diseases while you are enrolled as a student at Curtin.
+As well as offering protection to the community, these requirements support the University’s commitment to take all reasonable steps to protect you from vaccine preventable diseases while you are enrolled as a student at Curtin.

 You will be responsible for all costs associated with screening and vaccination requirements.
 If you do not complete these requirements you may not be able to commence fieldwork.

 Note: Students undertaking fieldwork outside of Western Australia and overseas may need additional immunisations and screening depending on the destination.